British Committee of the Indian National Congress: Activities

-The British Committee published the journal India as an organ for the Congress' views.
+The British Committee published the journal India as an organ for the Congress's views.
 It also organised public meetings.
 The influence of its early works resulted in the Indian Councils Act 1892.
 However, its moderatist approach came in for criticism by politicians like Henry Hyndman, who advocated more radical approaches including "insurrection" and violence.
-Indian nationalists like Shyamji Krishna Varma castigated what he saw as the timid approach of the Congress' British committee.
+Indian nationalists like Shyamji Krishna Varma castigated what he saw as the timid approach of the Congress's British committee.
 Krishna Varma later founded India House with the support of Hyndman and other radical Indian nationalists.
 To counter the India, he began publishing his own radical journal called The Indian Sociologist.